Case Studies: Meet Leo, The Great Pyrenees Mix with a Not-So-Great Fear

 Safety

-• Continue working on muzzle training using resources provided
+• Continue muzzle training

-Veterinary and Wellness
+Veterinary & Wellness

 Environmental Modification